AidanWelch/OpenTrafficCamMap/README.md

 Format | Description
 -------|------------
+IMAGE_STREAM | A format for a stream of images where the most recent one is sent on each request.
-IMAGE_STREAM_BY_EPOCH_IN_MILLISECONDS | A format for a stream of images requested by epoch time in milliseconds
+IMAGE_STREAM_BY_EPOCH_IN_MILLISECONDS | A format for a stream of images requested by epoch time in milliseconds.

+## Compilation
+The compilation folder contains scripts for compiling from sources listed in the file name.